Here are a few tips for Citation:

 National Aeronautics and Space Administration.
 (2009, May 28).
 NASA

 astronaut watches new Star trek movie in space.
+Retrieved from

 http://www.nasa.gov/mission_pages/station/behindscenes/star_trek